schriftgestalt/glyphs-packages/README.md

 If you have a dependency for which there is currently no module, open a new issue on this repository or contact us on the [Glyphs Forum](https://forum.glyphsapp.com).

-You can also create your own module and depend on it from a plug-in or scripts collection.
+You can also create your own module and depend on it from a plug-in or script collection.
 This is useful if you share code across plug-ins or if you want to offer a Python module as part of your extension.

 ### `identifier` (string, optional)